SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.36.md

 #### Ability added to disable Booking Friendly Reference [ID_39199]

-On the Configuration page of the Booking Manager, you can now deactivate the Booking Friendly Reference feature.
-Deactivating this feature will improve performance when new bookings are created, as this feature requires that a profile instance is read and updated for each booking that is created.
+On the *Configuration* page of the Booking Manager, you can now deactivate the Booking Friendly Reference feature.
+Deactivating this feature will improve performance when new bookings are created, as this feature requires several additional operations.

 ## Fixes